Gas information sheet 57: Type A appliance service – your obligations under the Gas Safety Act

 - ensure the safe operation of any gas appliance they service.

 As servicing gas heaters is a specialised class of plumbing work, a gasfitter’s license or registration card must include a Type A appliance servicing endorsement.
-It is also highly recommended that gasfitters maintain their knowledge currency by attending the latest carbon monoxide (CO) testing course to ensure they are fully up-to-date.
+It is also highly recommended that gasfitters maintain their knowledge currency.

 This information sheet is just a reminder of some of the key elements that must be completed when servicing an open flued, Type A gas appliance and should be read in conjunction with AS 4575.

 The quality and adequacy of air supply